 Kirsti van Hoegee (Bergen)

-Kirsti van Hoegee lives and works in Bergen, where she works as an artist, and as a curator and producer at KRAFT.
-She holds a Bachelor in Photography and Master in Fine Arts from the Art Academy in Bergen, and works in a span of expression, often with photography as a starting point.
-In her recent art projects van Hoegee investigated aspects and parallels between insect behavior and the increasingly artificial lit globe.
-She looks at our relationship to the universe, and how this has changed in step with the development of the technology of photography and history of artificial light.
+Kirsti van Hoegee lives in Bergen, where she works as an artist.
+She is also curator and producer at KRAFT Gallery.
+Kirsti holds a BA in Photography and a MA in Visual Art from Bergen Academy of Art and Design, and works with diverse media, often with photography as a starting point.
+Recently van Hoegee has been investigating parallels between insect behaviour and the increasingly artificially lit globe.
+She looks at our relationship to the universe, and how this has changed in line with the development of the technology of photography and history of artificial light.
 How are we affected by losing access to the starry sky?

 Njål Clementsen (Bergen)

 Njål Clementsen is an artist and musician based in Bergen.
-He finished his Bachelor in Fine Art at the Art Academy in Bergen in the spring of 2016.
-His work is founded in the time based utilizing medias, such as video, sound, performance and installation.
+He finished his BFA at the Institute of Art at the University of Bergen in 2016.
+His work is founded in the time based, utilizing media such as video, sound, performance and installation.
 With an extensive background as a musician, both touring and recording, applying musical approaches to his work has become a natural part of his practice.
-In 2015 he participated in the joint study program Nordic Sound Art, a one-year in-depth dive into sound art.
-The program was concluded with a group exhibition at HIAP, Gallery Augusta, Helsinki, Finland.
+In 2015 he participated in the one year joint study programme Nordic Sound Art.
+The programme was concluded with a group exhibition at HIAP, Gallery Augusta, Helsinki, Finland.

 Emma Fält is based in Kuopio, Finland.
-In her work Emma is studying the world through drawing and performance art.
-Her work takes a comprehensive look at drawing as a live act, an instrument of communication and a means to collaboratively explore our experience of the world around us.
-The drawings don’t want to end up being objects, they are in constant flux, changing and evolving.
+She studies the world through drawing and performance art.
+Her work takes a comprehensive look at drawing as a live act, an instrument of communication and a means of collaboratively exploring our experience of the world around us.
+The drawings are not intended to end up being objects, they are in constant flux, changing and evolving.

 Myriel Milicevic (Berlin)

 Myriel Milicevic is an artist, researcher and interaction designer based in Berlin.
-With her Neighbourhood Satellites, she explores the hidden connections between people and their natural, social, and technical environments.
+In Neighbourhood Satellites, she explores the hidden connections between people and their natural, social, and technical environments.
 These explorations are mostly of a participatory nature, emerging from collaborations with other artists and scientists, in the context of workshops, classrooms, exhibitions, residencies and out in the field.
-Myriel received her MA from the Interaction Design Institute Ivrea, Italy, and her diploma in Graphic Design from the Gerrit Rietveld Academie, Amsterdam.
-Further, she followed studies at the Conceptual and Information Arts department of San Francisco State University as part of her education.
+Myriel received an MA from the Interaction Design Institute Ivrea, Italy and a diploma in Graphic Design from the Gerrit Rietveld Academie, Amsterdam.
+She also studied at the Conceptual and Information Arts Department of San Francisco State University.